 Can you sue a car driver if you were injured inside a building?

-Our car accident attorney in Los Angeles from the Compass Law Group, PC has recently received the following question: “Can I file a personal injury claim against a car driver who hit me in his car while I was inside a building?”
+Our car accident attorney in Los Angeles from the Compass Law Group, LLP has recently received the following question: “Can I file a personal injury claim against a car driver who hit me in his car while I was inside a building?”

 For some reason, people think that car accidents in which drivers injure people inside buildings (not pedestrians outside or other car drivers inside their vehicles) are regulated by some different set of laws.
 In reality, however, you are equally entitled to seek compensation for your injuries and damages resulting from the negligent actions of a car driver regardless of whether you were inside or outside of a building at the time of the collision.